kcmeehan/FixedTarget/hbt/hbtInstructions.md

 The job submission should take 5-10 minutes, and the jobs will take several hours to complete.
 Once the jobs have completed, the output and logs will be stored in the scratch directories created by the `setup.sh` script.

-You can `hadd` the files together with the `submitHadd.bash` script, which will combine the two centrality bins for the low pT analysis, and give six seperate output files for the high pT analysis.
+You can `hadd` the files together with the `submitHadd.bash` script, which will combine the two centrality bins for the narrow pT analysis, and give six seperate output files for the wide pT analysis.

 ```shell
 ./submitHadd.bash